Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 What about Illini religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
+You can read and learn about them, however.
 You can visit this site to learn more about

 Illini customs and religion or this site about

-Indian spirituality in general.
+American Indian traditions in general.

 Why are some American Indian people upset by the "Chief Illiniwek" mascot of the "Fighting Illini" sports teams?